keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 dataset: "https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?c=location&d=map&dmin=2020-01-11&f_country=Austria&p=full"
 abstract: "
 SARS-CoV-2 is the coronavirus causing COVID-19.
 Under the project <a href='https://cemm.at/research/sars-cov-2-at/about/' target='_ blank'>Mutational Dynamics of SARS-CoV-2 in Austria</a>, CeMM, in collaboration with the Medical University of Vienna have so far sequenced 318 viral genomes isolated from COVID-10 patients in Austria.
 The genomic data has been integrated into a global map of SARS-CoV-2 mutations.

-This week, we will concentrate on how often mutations appear in the SARS-CoV-2 genome and show a mutation that likely emerged in Austria."
+In this narrative, we will concentrate on how often mutations appear in the SARS-CoV-2 genome and show a mutation that likely emerged in Austria."

 ---

 # [About the virus, mutations and phylogenetic trees](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/OnlyAustrianv19?c=clade_membership&l=clock)

 A virus particle consists of a long RNA genome that codes all the information required for its own manufacturing, hidden inside of an oily membrane.
-When copying this almost 30'000 "letters" long code, typos - mutations - are inevitably introduced.
+When copying this almost 30,000 "letters" long code, typos - mutations - are inevitably introduced.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown